AbsaOSS/enceladus/_docs/2.0.0/usage/menas-api.md

 ### Export Entity

 This feature exports a single entity from Menas.
-All exports are version less.
-Except for connected entities.
+All exports are versionless, except for connected entities.
 They are kept as is, but need to be validated before import, that they match.

 `GET /menas/api/{entity}/exportItem/{name}/{version}`